cheatham1/GetStartedBook/the_display_histograms.md

 This histogram shows the number of events expected to be detected, reconstructed and recorded by ATLAS for 1 inverse femtobarn (1/fb) of data.
 One inverse femtobarn corresponds to approximately 100 trillion proton-proton collisions.

-The number of events detected and reconstructed by ATLAS is different to the actual number of events produced.
+The number of events reconstructed by ATLAS is different to the actual number of events produced.
-Some events will not be reconstructed due to the detector construction, detector resolution, reconstruction efficiency and other inefficiencies.
+Some events will not be reconstructed due to the way the detector is constructed, the resolution of the sub-detectors, reconstruction efficiency and other inefficiencies.

 ![](pictures/NumbersNoSelection.jpg)

-With no cuts, we can see we have 17 $$H\rightarrow W^+W^-$$ events, with a total background of 612875 events.
+With no cuts, we have 17 $$H\rightarrow W^+W^-$$ events, with a total background of 613349 events.

-The sample significance quantifies how "significant" the Higgs sample is with respect to the background.
+The significance quantifies how "significant" the Higgs sample is with respect to the background.
 It is calculated by $$(\text{Number of } H\rightarrow W^+W^- \text{events}) / \sqrt{\text{Number of background events}}$$).
 The larger the significance value is, the better job you have done extracting the Higgs signal.